-Often I overhear claims made by people from the right side of the aisle regarding the intentions of people on the left.
+Often I hear claims made by people from the right side of the aisle regarding the intentions of people on the left.
 I’m sure I hear as many categorizations the other way around, but I am particularly sensitive to misunderstandings in the former direction, being of sound left thinking mind and body.

 The assertion is often made that entitlements, which are, of course, taken from our taxes, “enable” poverty and that perpetuating circumstance is the goal of liberals.